adomasbaliuka/test_repository/README.md

 # test_repository
 Repository to test and play around with git and GitHub.
-Uses CMake and GTest to build and run tests.
+Uses CMake and GTest to build and run tests for C++ code.

 # Attributions
 - Setting up CI with GitHub actions: https://github.com/GHF/googletest-ci